 Due to several ethical issues associated with human embryo studies, scientists are using mice for gene knockout and gene knock-in studies.

 Methods for gene knockout:

 For constructing an artificial gene knockout organisms several methods are used to silence or remove the gene of interest.

 - Knockout by mutation

-Using artificial methods or liposome, siRNA or shRNA can be introduced in the cell which is recognised by the cells defence mechanism and processed in the RISC.
+Using artificial methods or liposomes, siRNA or shRNA can be introduced in the cell which is recognized by the cell’s defense mechanism and processed in the RISC.

 The “Ago” endonuclease helps to separate the guided-strand and passenger strand in which the guided strand binds to the target mRNA and inhibits protein formation.